The space environment is so inconvenient for human beings. There is so much that one has to bring along to keep them alive.

 Having said that, NASA astronaut always put on a transdermal dimenhydrinate anti-nausea patch when suiting up in a space suit, because throwing up inside a suit can be fatal.
 A little dramamine is much better than suffocating to death in a vomit-filled helmet.

 Drop sickness can be avoided if the spacecraft or station has artificial gravity, though that creates more problems.
+And "disabled" persons with malfunctioning inner ears are immune to drop sickeness.

 In a couple of Robert Heinlein novels free-fall newbies are issued "sick-kits."
 These are cloth barf bags that strap over your mouth.
 In other novels spacecraft with large numbers of passengers are equipped with vomit vacuums that stewards use to suck blobs of vomitus out of the air before they splash on something or somebody.